EdoardoGruppi/AMLS_II_assignment20_21/README.md

 [Project](https://github.com/EdoardoGruppi/AMLS_II_assignment20_21.git) ~ [Guide](https://github.com/EdoardoGruppi/AMLS_II_assignment20_21/blob/main/Instructions.md)

+**Important:** the Datasets folder is empty however the datasets will be downloaded automatically running the main.py.

 ## How to start

 A comprehensive guide concerning how to run the code along with additional information is provided in the file [Instruction.md](https://github.com/EdoardoGruppi/AMLS_II_assignment20_21/blob/main/Instructions.md).